hoxton-ventures/give-me-pdf/README.md

 # Give me pdf

-Dealwatch mail monitor
+Docsend & deal mail monitor

-* Uses CloudMailIn to receive emails to docsend@ your domain or crm@ your domain
+* Uses CloudMailIn to relay emails to docsend@ your domain or crm@ your domain
 * Downloads any found Docsend links including password if available
 * Uploads to CRM
 * Re-sends email as attachment if needed